 Carbine trotted around the side of the house, head and tail held high, as if proud that he’d survived.
 He snorted and pranced, keeping his distance from the smoldering remains of the barn and the monster’s carcass.

-As I wiped away the rest of the grime, and looked in a small shaving mirror, I realized just how beat up I was.
+Taking up the scrap of cloth again, I wiped away the rest of the grime, and looked in a small shaving mirror, I realized just how beat up I was.
 In addition to all my other ailments, I had two black eyes and a nice goose egg bump on my head from slamming into the stall.

 I looked like hammered crap.